Emirhanyld/js-chessboard/README.md

 ### initChessboard(element, config = {})

-The initChessboard function converts the given element into a chessboard with the given configuration and returns chessboard as an object.
+The initChessboard function creates a div and creates the chessboard with the given configuration inside that div and then puts this div into the given element and returns chessboard as an object.

 ``` javascript
 let elem = document.querySelector("#div");